-The Initial Plan Consideration shall be calculated on the date of the closing of the Change of Control Transaction by multiplying the Participant's Percentage Interest by the Initial Consideration and the resulting product shall then be reduced by (i) the amount of Initial Consideration paid or payable to the Participant in the Change of Control Transaction as a result of ownership of Equity Plan Issuances (without regard to any tax withholding requirements of the Company or the Successor Company); (ii) the value of any Common Stock Equivalents held by the Participant and assumed by the Successor Company in the Change of Control Transaction; (iii) the value of any shares of Common Stock issued to a Participant by the Company pursuant to any Equity Plan Issuances that were sold by the Participant after the initial date of this Plan (August 2, 2012) and prior to the Change of Control Transaction; and (iv) the value of any shares of Common Stock or Common Stock Equivalents issued to a Participant by the Company pursuant to any Equity Plan Issuances that are retained by the Participant after the Change of Control Transaction.
-The value of the amounts set forth in (ii), (iii) and (iv) above shall be calculated by determining the deemed price per share of the Common Stock in the Change of Control Transaction as determined by the Board in its sole discretion based on the method or methods set forth in the applicable contract or contracts concerning the Change of Control Transaction and after subtracting any exercise price or purchase price paid or to be paid by the Participant in connection with such issuances and, in the case of Common Stock Equivalents, shall be valued using a Black Scholes calculation of such Common Stock Equivalents immediately prior to the closing of the Change of Control Transaction using the same deemed price per share of Common Stock in such calculation.
+The Initial Plan Consideration shall be calculated on the date of the closing of the Change of Control Transaction by multiplying the Participant's Percentage Interest by the Initial Consideration and the resulting product shall then be reduced by (i) the amount of Initial Consideration paid or payable to the Participant in the Change of Control Transaction as a result of ownership of Equity Plan Issuances (without regard to any tax withholding requirements of the Company or the Successor Company); (ii) the value of any Common Stock Equivalents held by the Participant and assumed by the Successor Company in the Change of Control Transaction; (iii) the value of any shares of Common Stock issued to a Participant by the Company pursuant to any Equity Plan Issuances that were sold by the Participant after the initial date of this Plan (August 2, 2012) and prior to the Change of Control Transaction; and (iv) the value of any shares of Common Stock or Common Stock Equivalents issued to a Participant by the Company pursuant to any Equity Plan Issuances that were sold by the Participant after the initial date of this Plan (August 2, 2012) and prior to the Change of Control Transaction; and (iv) the value of any shares of Common Stock or Common Stock Equivalents issued to a Participant by the Company pursuant to any Equity Plan Issuances that are retained by the Participant after the Change of Control Transaction.
+The value of the amounts set forth in (ii), (iii) and (iv) above shall be calculated by determining the deemed price per share of the Common Stock in the Change of Control Transaction and after subtracting any exercise price or purchase price paid or to be paid by the Participant in connection with such issuances and, in the case of Common Stock Equivalents, shall be valued using a Black Scholes calculation of such Common Stock Equivalents immediately prior to the closing of the Change of Control Transaction using the same deemed price per share of Common Stock in such calculation.